jthevos/Chrome-Memory-Manager/README.md

 Once I have a complete 1D array of Objects, I can then sort the Objects based on their respective allocated memory attribute (Tabs[i].allocd_mem).
 Once sorted, I can generate the HTML for popup.html.
 Buttons will be added under the li's for removing the tab.

+Note:
+- in order to debug this, right click the broswer-action icon and select "inspect popup".
+Extensions use a different console which means that console.log(arg); will not work.
+Use console.dir(arg); instead.

 APIs used:
 - https://developer.chrome.com/extensions/processes
 - https://developer.chrome.com/extensions/tabs